PomeloPay/pomelopay-connect/README.md

 Our system uses webhooks to receive **real-time notifications** about any transaction state changes.
 The webhooks are using the `POST` http method.

 It is strongly recommended to check the **signature** from the transaction and validate it to ensure the data is coming from an authentic source.

+Alternatively you can also specify a custom URL for a single specific transaction.

 > For more information about verifying data integrity you can check the Verifing Data Integrity section.